terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 These are warnings for resources that are not yet supported or not known by terraform-validator, these are not actual errors.

-**Note 2:** After the deploy, even if you did not receive the project quota error described in the first item of the [Troubleshooting](#troubleshooting) section, we recommend that your request 50 additional projects for the service account, `terraform_service_account`, created in this step.
+**Note 2:** After the deploy, even if you did not receive the project quota error described in the [Troubleshooting guide](../docs/TROUBLESHOOTING.md#project-quota-exceeded), we recommend that you request 50 additional projects for the service account, `terraform_service_account`, created in this step.

 ## Running Terraform locally